oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 The results of these actions are unauthorised access to resources.

 # Overview
 Transaction Tokens are a means to mitigate damage from such attacks or spurious invocations.
-A valid TraT indicates a valid external invocation;
+A valid Tx-Token indicates a valid external invocation;
 They ensure that the identity of the user or robotic principal (e.g. workload) that made the external request is preserved throughout subsequent workload invocations; And they preserve any context such as:

 * Parameters of the original call